 Piedmont Improvement Program

-The Piedmont Improvement Program is NCDOT's largest and most significant rail project.
-The purpose of the Piedmont Improvement Program is to enhance railroad tracks, stations and other facilities from Raleigh to Charlotte and points in between.
+The Piedmont Improvement Program is NCDOT's largest and most significant rail program encompassing a series of projects along the North Carolina Railroad Corridor between Raleigh and Charlotte and points in between.
 Read more.

 The Rail Corridor Preservation Act, passed by the General Assembly in 1988, gave NCDOT authority to purchase railroads and preserve rail corridors, and declared it a public purpose for NCDOT to reassemble critically important lost portions of rail corridors by condemnation.Read more.